Madhura1414/S2T/README.md

 # Our Contribution
-Built a dataset that can used with this code or any other code in general
+Built a dataset that can used with this code or any other code in general.

-Took the Initiative to build the dataset in kannada sign language with corresponding kannada text that will help in the training of the model
+Took the Initiative to build the dataset in kannada sign language with corresponding kannada text that will help in the training of the model.

 ## Dataset description